catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 ####################################
-Region failover using the Fastly CDN
+Region failover using the fastly CDN
 ####################################

 This tutorial assumes you have installed the OpenStack command line tools and